 Conversely, for you as a game designer, the purpose of a review is to get the best possible experience written up in a way that can be used in marketing.
 You shouldn’t be expecting lots of feedback or critiques or “good catches” from reviewers.
 Reviewers represent their audiences and the audience is the buying public.
 You want your game to make a positive impression with few quibbles.
 You want: a solid quote and a solid, outside endorsement of your game untarnished by fixable issues.

-If you’re going to send your game to a reviewer, you have to recognize you’re being reviewed along side those games.
+If you’re going to send your game to a reviewer, you have to recognize you’re being reviewed along side games that are already available in the market that, presumably, have been playtested.
 If you’re treating reviews as a blind play test, you may get harsher comments than had you done blind play tests first.

 Having a mostly complete game starts right with the rules you send.
 I get it: rules are hard.
 Even some very polished games have done production runs with lackluster rules or misses.
 And even the best written rules get updates and clarification after a game is in more people’s hands–I know this all too well.
 However, few things leave a worse impression than poorly written or incomprehensible rules.
 Having poorly written rules is a terribly needless reason to get a bad review.
 And, again, a few blind play tests can help avoid those issues.